-- Availability: Periods of availability should be based on grid needs with flexibility to reflect participants' abilities to respond.
+- Availability: Periods of availability should be based on grid needs-taking into consideration the participating resources location on the distribution system-with flexibility to reflect participants' abilities to respond.
 As part of this, participants should be allowed to specify their availability to provide load increase, though care should be taken to prevent load increase availability from interfering with any other market obligations.
-For example, a participant that is also providing load reduction for system Resource Adequacy (RA) should not specify an availability period for load increase during the RA availability assessment hours. - Most Valuable Days and Seasons: Not all days/months are equal in their value to the grid in providing support to reduce excess supply.
+For example, a participant that is also providing load reduction for Resource Adequacy (RA) should not specify an availability period for load increase during the RA availability assessment hours. - Most Valuable Days and Seasons: Not all days/months are equal in their value to the grid in providing support to reduce excess supply.
 Current grid conditions indicate that an excess supply product is more valuable to the grid on weekends and during the winter and spring months than on weekdays and during the summer.
 This is substantially different from the historical perspective that load reducing DR is most valuable during weekdays in the summer.
-Determining a way to incentivize this will be important to the future development of this product. - Frequency: Frequency of dispatch should be based on customer abilities.
-The current XSP pilot recommends a maximum of once per day to align with the one start per day use limitation available to the CAISO's Proxy Demand Resource (PDR) product.

-- Dispatch Timelines: Response time of an excess supply event should match grid needs, meaning if the resource is participating in the wholesale market the resource should respond in line with market dispatches and if the resource is responding to distribution planners, the response should match distribution timelines. - Distribution Planning and Operations: Due to the potential impact of a load increase product on distribution planning and operations, it is imperative that development and operation of this type of product be integrated with distribution planning and operations groups.
+Determining a way to incentivize this will be important to the future development of this product. - Frequency: Frequency of dispatch should be based on the resource's capabilities, which is driven by the underlying customer abilities.
+The current XSP pilot recommends a maximum of once per day to align with the one start per day use limitation available to the CAISO's Proxy Demand Resource (PDR) product. - Distribution Planning and Operations: Due to the potential impact of a load increase product on distribution planning and operations, it is imperative that development and operation of this type of product be integrated with distribution planning and operations groups or as part of any future interconnection process (Rule 21).